zognin/tp/docs/UserGuide.md

 * Any extraneous parameters supplied by you for commands that do not take in parameters (such as `help`, and `list-c`) will be ignored.<br>
   e.g. if the command specifies `help 123`, it will be interpreted as `help`.

+* Only prefixes stated in the command are recognised as prefixes for the command.<br>
+  e.g. if a command does not recognise `rp/` as a prefix, it will be considered as part of your user input.

 * You should note that the format of all date fields is `dd-MM-yyyy`.<br>
   e.g. 21-10-1998 is 21 October 1998.